This piece carries a content warning for descriptions of sexual harassment and assault.

 In such a hyper-competitive, financially precarious environment, speaking out can be perceived by victims as too risky.

 “[The music industry] is all about who you know and reputation.
 That's how you stay in the business,” the former licensing assistant told me.
 Having witnessed layoffs in the wake of mergers and the recession, she added, “You can have a job in music one day, and you don’t the next day.
 It's hard to find a new one after you're fired from the industry, because it's really that small.”

-While the industry has consolidated – the major labels hold an estimated 69 percent of the $15.7 billion [~£11.23 billion] global recorded music market – the music business at large is also distinctly fragmented, a decentralised constellation of artists, labels, publishers, managers, and promoters, that amounts to an expanding network of peer relationships.
+While the industry has consolidated—the major labels hold an estimated 69 percent of the $15.7 billion global recorded music market—the music business at large is also distinctly fragmented, a decentralized constellation of artists, labels, publishers, managers, and promoters, that amounts to an expanding network of peer relationships.
 There is no single governing body to set industry-wide standards or codes of conduct.
-Women I interviewed said that this lack of a centralised authority can make it difficult to know where they should turn when faced with workplace harassment.
+Women I interviewed said that this lack of a centralized authority can make it difficult to know where they should turn when faced with workplace harassment.

 There are federal protections against workplace sexual harassment under Title VII of the 1964 Civil Rights Act, which prohibits employment discrimination based on sex, race, and other factors, but an individual is generally only protected if she or he is considered an employee, rather than a contractor or partner, at the time any alleged discrimination takes place.
 Many men and women in the music business don’t fall under that umbrella.